-worked as a mentor or cooperating teacher to over 45 future music educators.
-Though his first love is teaching, he still performs throughout the city at a variety of venues.
+Greg has worked as a mentor or cooperating teacher to over 45 future music educators.
+Though his first love is teaching, he still performs throughout the city at a variety of venues, including as a member of the horn section for the band Devon DeLux.
 Greg began performing with the Glenview Concert Band in 2007.
 Upon the passing of his close friend and mentor, Ken Bartosz, Greg took over the helm of this fine community band.
 The band performs throughout the community and suburban area bringing live music to a new generation of Illinois residents.

-In 2012, Greg’s son, Aaron was hired as the assistant band director at Glenbrook South High School.
-He is excited to see what the next generation of educators has to offer the institution that has treated him so well.
 Greg guest conducts and adjudicates festivals and clinics throughout the Midwest.
-Greg’s energy and passion for music and teaching has touched thousands of lives.
+Greg’s energy and passion for music and teaching have touched thousands of lives.